 The writing and voice acting are decent if a bit sparse.
 Plot wise there really isn’t much dialogue or character growth but the surrounding lore is pretty intriguing and you have a lot of notes to find and read.
 I have no experience with the tabletop RPG that the game is based on.
 But I did find the setting interesting enough that I want to look into it.
 The game is also somewhat short, but it can feel longer depending on how often you fail encounters.
 However, unless you really enjoy the game, there is no real replay value in it once you complete the main story.

 Outside of combat, you control your squad in real time when moving them around the environment.
 Enemies have a circle around them as an indicator of where they will spot you.
 You can run around with a flashlight that reveals more of the area around yourself and lets you move quicker, but it causes the circles to expand.
-So you will be doing a lot of slower paced sneaking around enemies while you plan your attack as well as scouring every single inch of land attempting to collect all the scrap, gun parts and artifacts you can find.
+You will be doing a lot of slower paced sneaking around enemies while you plan your attack as well as scouring every single inch of land attempting to collect all the scrap, gun parts and artifacts you can find.
 Because you are going to need them.

 A variety of enemies are good and bad against certain tactics and have powers of their own.
 Whether or not you hit is percentage based and luck does factor into your success.
 This isn’t a bad thing on its own, it works for X-com after all.
 But Mutant Year Zero isn’t X-com.